zukunft/zukunft.com/docs/llm/pending.md

 - unlink a view from a term
 - add a child view to a view
 - remove a child view from a view

+add a fa-plus icon at the end of the phrases linked to a formula in the formula default view and add and edit view that, based on url_to_action, call a confirm page that showns something like 'link phrase xxx to formula xxx' with a cancel and confirm button

 add the missing workflows quick workflows such as